MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### Do we have any database size restriction to take a backup or restore an organization through user interface (UI) or API?
 We don't have any restriction on database size (or storage capacity/entitlement) to take a backup through UI or API.
 However, when an organization’s storage capacity usage is greater than the entitled capacity, the following admin operations will be blocked:

-- Restore an environment (requires minimum 1GB capacity available)
+- Restore an environment (requires minimum 1 GB capacity available)
-- Create new environment (requires minimum 1GB capacity available)
+- Create new environment (requires minimum 1 GB capacity available)
-- Copy an environment (requires minimum 1GB capacity available)
+- Copy an environment (requires minimum 1 GB capacity available)

 To be compliant with storage usage requirements, customers can always [free up storage](free-storage-space.md), [archive data](recover-database-space-deleting-audit-logs.md), [delete unwanted environments](delete-environment.md), or buy more capacity.
 To learn more about capacity add-ons, see the Add-ons section in the Dynamics 365 Licensing Guide or the Power Apps and Power Automate Licensing Guide.
 You can work through your organization’s standard procurement process to purchase capacity add-ons.